Raychenn/Nocturnal/README.md

 **Main features:**
 - Host events: upload your own event with highly detailed information
 - Play music: experience event music uploaded by the event host
-- Conversation: text with hosts or applicants immediately if there is any question regarding the event
+- Conversation: text with hosts or applicants immediately for further inquiries regarding the event
 - Statistics: provide easy to read charts analyzing current user's joined event styles and costs

 **Screenshots:**